 Play a chaotic good character as if there is no law.
 Let your conscience be your primary guide in all the decisions you make.
 Do the right thing, regardless of the rule of law.

-Character Classes and Races that tend to be Chaotic Good
+Character Classes and Races that Tend Toward Chaotic Good

 Examples of Chaotic Good Characters in Fiction